Rachel Trachtenburg: Other projects

-Trachtenburg is currently signed to Elite Model Management and has appeared in spreads for Lanvin Paris.
-She is inspired by 1960s and ‘70s fashion and as a child, wore homemade clothing made by her mother and clothing bought in thrift stores and vintage clothing shops.
+As of 2014, Trachtenburg was signed to Elite Model Management and had appeared in spreads for Lanvin Paris.
+She is inspired by 1960s and 1970s fashion and as a child, wore homemade clothing made by her mother and clothing bought in thrift stores and vintage clothing shops.
 Trachtenburg made her acting debut at the age of ten in 2004 in a short indie movie titled Happy Birthday, playing the role of a girl named Lisa.
 She then starred in an unaired children's television pilot titled Rachel Trachtenburg's Homemade World in 2009, based on an onstage variety show she and her parents did in New York titled Rachel Trachtenburg's Morning Show.
 She also held a role in 2011's Ruchiki.

 In 2014, she starred in the short film Exteriors, which premiered at BFI London Film Festival 2014.
 Her most recent role was in the 2017 sci-fi short film The Privates, which was released on the YouTube short film channel omeleto in 2018.
 She appears in the video for "Seventeen" by Sharon Van Etten.